Deal With WiFi Loss And Planned Disconnections

 In fact, the developer may even decide that it is advantageous if the device disconnects itself, perhaps in order to minimize its power consumption in order to preserve battery charge, or because it is relaying sensor data that doesn’t need to be updated continuously.

-A new imp-enabled device will not be able to connect to the Internet until it has been configured using BlinkUp™.
+A new imp-enabled device will not be able to connect to the Internet until it has been activated using BlinkUp™.
 Yet a developer may want their product to be able to work as soon as the end-user first powers it up.
 Again, the imp will need to work offline, if only to prompt the user for WiFi credentials.

 Additionally, there are cases where a developer may choose to use the imp as the microcontroller within a product for which Internet connectivity is optional.
 Here the imp will not only need to be able to operate without a connection, but also it may never connect to the Internet and simply run the firmware installed in the factory.